 The Carnarvon Blowholes are a natural phenomenon and shoot water through cracks in the granite rocks making a massive roar in the process.
 They are particularly impressive on days with big swell.

-The blowholes are located 75 km from Carnarvon and again but it’s not a quick detour.
-If you have time there are some excellent camping options at Quobba Station and further along the track to Gnaraloo.
+The blowholes are located 75 km from Carnarvon and again this is not a quick detour.
+It’s another dead straight road that seems to go on forever.
+But if you have time there are some excellent camping options at the Blohooles (free) and Quobba Station for a real outback station experience.
+Alternatively, venture further along the track to the Red Bluff and Gnaraloo.

 Coral Bay